leoyesaulov/pycololight/README.md

-# pycololight
+# pycololighto

-A Python3 wrapper for interacting with LifeSmart Cololight.
+A Python3 wrapper for interacting with LifeSmart Cololight, forked from BazaJayGee66 with some tweaks.

 Supports the following cololight devices: